 In a February 26, 2015 speech to the Canadian Club of Calgary, Premier Jim Prentice told the audience that “we are spending $1,300 more per capita than the national average” and that in Alberta there is a “culture of spending and entitlement.”
 Most controversially, the premier also suggested on CBC radio that “in terms of who is responsible, we need only look in the mirror.
 Basically, all of us have had the best of everything and have not had to pay for what it costs.”

 But does Alberta really have a spending problem?
 Is public sector spending in the province really outpacing the level of public expenditures in other provinces?
-This fact sheet has been produced to bring facts to this discussion.
+This report has been produced to bring facts to this discussion.

 Chart 1 illustrates the current (2014) provincial government total expenditures on a per capita basis.